-Charging stations for e-vehicles
+Charging stations for e-vehicles & e-bikes

 In 2022, we started to install charging stations for e-vehicles to support the transition to greener mobility.
 By the end of 2022, we reached 4 charging stations.
+In FY 23/24, we installed 6 extra charging stations.
+Our office now boasts 10 charging stations for e-vehicles.
 In the coming years, we will further expand the installation of charging stations.
+We have also installed chargers for e-bikes since more and more of our sporty colleagues prefer this option.